 SOW Soccer is a much-needed project –not just in Wyoming, but nationwide.
 We need to get youth fired up around the idea of youth soccer.
 SOW Soccer stands for “S”park “O”pportunities “w”ith Soccer.
-Wyoming Soccer wants to start with planting our seed (“sow”ing soccer)and sparking opportunities in the Wind River Indian Reservation located in Fremont County, Wyoming.
-It is the 7th largest Indian reservation in the country out of 326, and there are 4,000 kids living on the reservation between the ages of 6 and 18 –Wyoming Soccer’s target ages.
-The Wind River Indian Reservation project would serve as a model and inspiration for our Wyoming Clubs around the state to build their programs and think about the local partnerships they can create to increase participation (i.e. Boys & Girls Clubs, Parks & Rec, YMCA, etc).
-It is our hope this program could ultimately serve as a model for other states with reservations and/or underserved populations in building new soccer programs.
-Wyoming Soccer will go around to every club in the state showcasing the model and encouraging them to plant their own “seeds” through getting soccer balls into the hands of children who don’t otherwise have the opportunity to play and working with the local entities described above.
+Wyoming Soccer wants to start with planting our seed (“sow”ing soccer) and sparking opportunities within our twenty-one clubs across the state.
+The goal is to help them build their local programs and think about the partnerships they can create to increase participation (i.e. Boys & Girls Clubs, Parks & Rec, YMCA, etc) within their own communities.
+It is our hope this program could ultimately serve as a model for other states with underserved populations in building new soccer programs.
+Wyoming Soccer will showcase success stories, encouraging our clubs to plant their own “seeds” through getting soccer balls into the hands of children who don’t otherwise have the opportunity to play and working with local entities, such as those described above.
+This program is funded through the US Soccer Innovate to Grow Fund, and we are extremely grateful for their commitment to grassroots growth initiatives in underserved areas such as Wyoming.

-Within the grant to the Federation, we asked for funds to be able to provide grants to all of you to start your own SOW Soccer programs.
-We have a total of $30,000 to use in the funding of your programs.
 SOW Soccer stands for " S park O pportunities W ith Soccer".
 The purpose of SOW Soccer programs are to remove barriers that prevent or make it difficult to participate in the sport of soccer.
 Grant requests up to $15,000 will be considered.

 SOW Soccer grant applications must include each of the following elements: